 A few years ago, most people either didn’t know or couldn’t explain a cloud operating system.
 Today, this is no longer the case.
 Most mobile devices can leverage cloud technology from anywhere, at any time.

-There are many significant advantages to this, including storing almost limitless amounts of information that you can then instantly share with a button.
-This is much less expensive too – about one-tenth of what sharing old technologies costs.
+This has many significant advantages, including storing almost limitless amounts of information you can instantly share with a button.
+This is much less expensive, too – about one-tenth of what sharing old technologies costs.

 Since the cloud-based business phone system is accessible anywhere, you have an internet connection.
-You can expect it to become a mandatory part of the construction industry in the future, especially if you want to remain competitive.
+You can expect it to become a mandatory part of the construction industry, especially if you want to remain competitive.

 3. Drones or Unmanned Aerial Vehicles (UAVs)

 From undertaking inspections ensuring that operatives are kept out of harm’s way to surveying vast land areas in just a few minutes, the continued rise of UAVs will considerably improve safety and productivity in construction.

 Matured from one around feasibility to consider the steps needed for a successful implementation – safety, approvals, privacy, relevant legislation, and the urgent demand for specialist skillsets all on the agenda.